Typhoon Xangsane (2000): Singapore Airlines Flight 006

-On October 31, when Xangsane was approaching Taiwan, an accident of Singapore Airlines Flight 006 occurred at Zhongzheng International Airport (now Taiwan Taoyuan International Airport).
+October 31, when Xangsane was approaching Taiwan, Singapore Airlines Flight 006 crashed at Chiang Kai-shek International Airport (now Taoyuan International Airport).
 Initially, it was suspected that the accident was due to the effect of Xangsane, but it was later discovered that the accident was due to a pilot error.
 However, some argue that this pilot error was due to poor visibility from Xangsane.